induktio/thinker/Details.md

 Note that in `thinker.ini` config file, for binary settings **only zero values are treated as disabled**, any non-zero value usually enables the option.
 Whenever Thinker options are changed in the GUI, they are also saved to `thinker.ini` in the game folder.

-For testing purposes it is also possible to run old/new AIs side-by-side by setting `factions_enabled=3` or similar.
-In that case, only the factions in the first 3 slots will use Thinker AI if they are not player-controlled.
-By default, `factions_enabled=7` setting enables Thinker AI for all computer factions.
-Regardless of which AI is enabled, all of them should receive the same production bonuses that are set in the config file.

 User interface additions
 ========================